-Energy will be moving in your body, this may be strange for you.
+Energy will be moving in your body, and this may be strange for you.

 You should not let fear overcome your mind.
 By practicing the mantra with conviction, love, and a pure heart for your intention, you will be calling good energy to yourself.

-If for some reason, you feel you are not ready for chanting a specific mantra stop the chanting for a while to allow the energy to settle down.
-Later on, after a few days or weeks, try again with the same mantra or a different one.
+If, for some reason, you feel you are not ready for chanting a specific mantra, stop the chanting for a while to allow the energy to settle down.
+After a few days or weeks, try again with the same mantra or a different one.

 There are many mantras to choose from.
 Check your intention and find a mantra that suits it best.
 If you have no specific intention, listen to mantras and find one that resonates deep in your heart.
 You know the mantra is for you when the mantra calls you without reason.

-Here are two beautiful mantras to get you to start with mantra chanting.
+Here are two beautiful mantras to get you start with mantra chanting:

 Aum is the sound of the origin of the universe.
-The sound that resonates in every being animate, and inanimate being.
+The sound that resonates in every being, animate and inanimate.
 Aum is a Bija or seed mantra.

 A Bija mantra purifies the mind, the energy bodies, and the chakras.

 It can raise your frequency to your higher self.
-Aum mantra puts us in harmony with the vibration of the universe.
+Aum mantra puts you in harmony with the vibration of the universe.